chrishah/short-read-processing-and-assembly/README.md

           quast -o quast_results \
           minia/minia.*.contigs.fa
 ```
-Check out the file `quast_results/report.html` that has bee created (if you do this on a server you'll need to download the file).
+Check out the file `quast_results/report.html` that has bee created (if you do this on a server you'll need to download the full directory `quast_results/` - double-clicking on quast_results/report.html will open the file in a webbrowser).

 or, more explicitly:
 ```bash